huddy67/Morrill-Hudson-Portfolio/Pharmacynetworking.md

 2. Reflection (2–3 sentences):
 How could an attacker misuse this information?

-This information allows an attacker to quickly map out the local network and identify important systems such as the default gateway and active hosts.
+This information allows an attacker to map out the local network and identify important systems like the default gateway and active hosts.
 ARP and neighbor tables expose the relationship between IP and MAC addresses, which could be exploited to impersonate trusted devices.
 Routing details also show where traffic flows, helping an attacker decide where to intercept or disrupt communication.

 ## Task B — Evidence-to-Threat Analysis